 The Namibian government and population are supportive of trophy hunting, as it has proved to be the single greatest conservation tool in our country – the sustainable utilization of our natural living resources in enshrined in our country’s national Constitution.

 Our country has a very proud hunting and conservation heritage, which the Hunters Namibia Safaris’ team looks forward to sharing with you!

 Currently no special health requirements are prescribed for entry into Namibia.
 Malaria is not a threat in Hunters Namibia Safaris’ hunting area, and due to our dry climate, the environment is clean, healthy and relatively insect free.
 We do, however, suggest that you refer to your personal physician for advice on prophylactics and insect repellents.
 A comprehensive range of international brand name medicine is stocked in camp and on the hunting vehicles, but it is advised that you bring along the types of medication that you regularly take, or may require.
 A well-equipped, professionally run government clinic is situated 15 minutes from the lodge.
 Medical facilities, including excellent private hospitals and internationally trained medical practitioners, specialists and surgeons, are available in Windhoek, which is a one-hour drive from the camp.
 In case of extreme medical emergency an airlift service is available.
 Our PHs and hunting assistants are all qualified in First Aid.

-Clients’ trophies are usually delivered to the shipping agent 30 days after the completion of the safari, and should therefore reach their destination within 6 weeks of that date.
+Clients’ trophies are usually delivered to the shipping agent 30 days after the completion of the safari, and should therefore reach their destination within 4 months.
 The cost of taxidermy work in Namibia is affordable, the quality of the workmanship is excellent.
 There is very little difference in the weight, and therefore the cost of shipping raw or mounted trophies.
 The current completion time for mounts is about 12 months.
 We would gladly obtain quotations for you from our personal local taxidermist.